 We foster an inclusive workplace where all employees are valued and have the opportunity to reach their full potential.
 We embrace diversity of thought, style, experience, culture, race, color, gender, national origin, religion, gender identity and expression, sexual orientation, disability, age, marital status, citizen status, and veteran status to drive innovation and deliver competitive advantage.

 We know that having a diverse workforce is not enough, we also need to build a culture of inclusion that leverages the strengths of all of our employees.
 From new hire orientation to management and leadership training to an online portal accessible to all employees, we focus on developing global mindsets, breaking unconscious bias and demonstrating the business case for diversity across the organization.
+Our employee engagement score is important to an inclusive culture and in 2017 our overall score of 77 percent reflects our ongoing work in this area.

 Our Business Resource Groups are employee-led groups with chapters around the globe that create awareness and understanding of the diverse backgrounds and experiences represented throughout the business.
 These groups partner with the business to support professional development, assist with recruitment and retention, identify unique market opportunities and help drive business development.